 Always keep a collar and ID tag on every animal.
 Most animals who disappear while wearing identification are returned home promptly.
 Many animals who disappear without identification are never returned.

 What is a Microchip?

-A microchip is a small glass capsule, about the size of a grain of rice, which is injected under the skin.
+A microchip is an essential part of your dog's Id "system" A microchip is a small glass capsule, about the size of a grain of rice, which is injected under the skin.
 It is read by a special scanner that is used by many shelters and animal control facilities.
 A microchip is not a substitute for an ID tag - your neighbors, after all, don't have one of those special scanners!
 But if an animal become lost and loses their collar and tag, the chip can still help get him or her home.
+Be sure to check that your dog's microchip has been registered with the chip manufacturer, and be sure to keep your information up to date.
 Ask your veterinarian or local animal shelter about microchip identification.

 Can I let my newly adopted dog outside by himself?